Tipping In Turkey: Simple Guide for Travelers

 Hotels are one of the main places where tipping plays an important role.
 Depending on current inflation rates, here is what is customary in 2026:

-• Bellboys: Usually receive 100 - 200 Turkish Lira (or a few Euros/Dollars) depending on the number of bags.
+• Bellboys: Usually receive 100 - 200 Turkish Lira (or a few Euros/Dollars) depending on the number of bags handled.

 • Housekeeping: Leaving 100 - 200 TL per night on your pillow ensures excellent daily care of your room.